-Decorating my sweet babies rooms has always been the highlight of my pregnancies.
+Decorating my sweet babies rooms [AKA Nursery] has always been the highlight of my pregnancies.
 It takes me out of the misery and trauma I experience during pregnancy and gives me hope!

 When we found out Hudson would be a boy I knew I wanted to do something nautical—as a tribute to my husband’s career in the Navy as well as many of our travels while we were stationed in Europe.
 Sweet memories of our trips to Ireland and Iceland came to mind—the seaside towns, sandy beaches and vintage boats.